netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Mass action
 ~~~~~~~~~~~

-Domestic shipments and labels can also be created using a mass action in the
+National and EU shipments and labels can be created using a mass action in the
 order grid:

 * Sales → Orders → Mass action *Create Shipping Labels*